 Barely a few days after Qualcomm officially announced its latest processor, the Snapdragon 821, Asus has revealed that its ZenFone 3 Deluxe smartphone will be using it.

-The three models share the following specs: a 5.7in 1080p AMOLED touchscreen with Gorilla Glass 4, 3000mAh battery, 23MP f/2.0 rear camera with OIS, dual-tone flash and laser autofocus with an 8MP f/2.0 front cam.
+The three models share the following specs: a 5.7in 1080p AMOLED touchscreen with Gorilla Glass 4, a 3,000mAh battery, a 23MP, f/2.0 rear camera with OIS, dual-tone flash and laser autofocus, as well as an an 8MP f/2.0 front cam.
 A fingerprint reader will be found on the back.

 As for availability, the phones will be sold in Taiwan and Hong Kong by early August, though it's likely the Snapdragon 821 variant will be released a little later.